Enel Américas: Stock market information

-In Chile, the common stock is traded on the following stock exchanges: the Santiago Stock Exchange or "SSE" (Bolsa de Comercio de Santiago) and the Chilean Electronic Stock Exchange or "ESE" (Bolsa Electrónica de Chile).
-As of December 31, 2021, the SSE and ESE accounted for 97% and 3%, respectively, of the total equity traded in Chile.
-The market cap as of December 2021 was US$ 11.8 billion.
+In Chile, the stock is traded on the following stock exchanges: the Santiago Stock Exchange or "BCS" (Bolsa de Comercio de Santiago) and the Chilean Electronic Stock Exchange or "BEC" (Bolsa Electrónica de Chile).
+As of December 31, 2022, the BCS and BEC accounted for 93% and 7%, respectively, of the total equity traded in Chile.
+The market cap as of december 2022 was US$ 14,230 billions.

-In the United States, the common stock trades on the NYSE (New York Stock Exchange), the primary market, in the form of ADSs.
-Each ADS represents 50 shares of common stock, with the ADS in turn evidenced by American Depositary Receipts (“ADRs”).
-As of December 31, 2021, ADRs evidencing 40,707,729 ADS (equivalent to 2,035,386,428 shares of common stock) were outstanding, representing 1.9% of the total number of outstanding shares.
-It is not practicable for us to determine the proportion of ADS beneficially owned by U.S. final beneficial holders.
-The trading volume of the shares on the NYSE and other U.S. exchanges in 2021 amounted to 384 million ADS, equivalent to approximately US$ 2,783 million.

-In July 2019, Enel Américas celebrated 25 years of listing in the NYSE, closing the bell ceremony on July 31, 2019.
-The company voluntarily delisted from the NYSE in 2022.
+In the United States, during 2022, 302,209,504 ADSs were traded (through July 20, 2022), equivalent to 15,110,475,200 ordinary shares (1 ADS represented 50 shares).

 Enel X

-In 2018, it formed Enel X Colombia S.A.S. (“Enel X Colombia”), a wholly-owned subsidiary of Codensa.
+In 2018, it formed Enel X Colombia S.A.S. (“Enel X Colombia”), a wholly owned subsidiary of Codensa.
 The primary purpose of Enel X Colombia is to focus on public lighting tenders, supplementing the activities of Codensa.
-They also changed the name of Enel Soluçoes S.A., a wholly-owned subsidiary of Enel Brasil, to Enel X Brasil S.A. (“Enel X Brasil”).
+They also changed the name of Enel Soluçoes S.A., a wholly owned subsidiary of Enel Brasil, to Enel X Brasil S.A. (“Enel X Brasil”).
 These companies will develop, implement, and sell products and services that incorporate innovation and cutting-edge technology and are different from selling energy or energy distribution and associated services.
 These Enel X companies expect to offer turnkey projects for municipalities and other public and governmental entities, industrial or residential customer appliances such as photovoltaic systems, heating ventilation air conditioning, led lighting, projects related to energy efficiency, and the development of public and private electric mobility, and charging infrastructure, in all cases including customers outside of the concession areas.